dortania/Getting-Started-With-ACPI/Universal/xosi.md

 # Fixing I2C

+Used for tricking our hardware into unlocking Windows functionality inside macOS, mainly used for I2C devices.

 No configuration required, just drop the prebuilt file into your EFI: [SSDT-XOSI](https://github.com/khronokernel/Getting-Started-With-ACPI/blob/master/extra-files/SSDT-XOSI.aml)

 Do note that this SSDT requires an ACPI patch as well: